ThePrez/ServiceCommander-IBMi/README.md

         - the short name of a configured service
         - A special value of "all" to represent all configured services (same as "group:all")
         - A group identifier (e.g. "group:groupname")
+        - the path to a YAML file with a service configuration
         - An ad hoc service specification by port (for instance, "port:8080")
         - An ad hoc service specification by job name (for instance, "job:ZOOKEEPER")
         - An ad hoc service specification by subsystem and job name (for instance, "job:QHTTPSVR/ADMIN2")